 (Best Budget)

 The Ace-Tec Techno board is another Bic Sport product on this list.
-Riders can pick based on their experience as it is available in different weight capacities – 225D, 185D, and 160D.
+Riders can pick based on their experience as it is available in different volumes – 225D, 185D, and 160D.

 The product has an epoxy composite build, hence, it is lightweight and very rigid.
 The 160D variant is best for lightweight riders in moderate wind, however, it will perform well with big riders and high wind.